-Santino Prinzi is the Co-Director of National Flash Fiction Day in the UK, a former Senior Editor and current Consulting Editor for New Flash Fiction Review, and is part of the founding team behind the annual Flash Fiction Literary Festival, a literary festival dedicated solely to flash fiction.
+Santino Prinzi is a Co-Director of National Flash Fiction Day in the UK, a former Senior Editor and current Consulting Editor for New Flash Fiction Review, and is part of the founding team behind the annual Flash Fiction Literary Festival, a literary festival dedicated solely to flash fiction.

 His latest flash fiction pamphlet, There’s Something Macrocosmic About All of This, was published by V-Press in 2018, and his debut collection of flash fiction, Dots and other flashes of perception, was published by The Nottingham Review Press in 2016.

 He has been nominated for the Best Small Fictions anthology, the Best Microfiction anthology, and the Pushcart Prize.
 He has won or been long or short listed in various awards and competitions.

 As well as an editor and writer of flash fiction, and a writer of prose and prose poetry, he’s a reviewer of flash fiction collections.
 His reviews have appeared or are forthcoming in Flash: The International Short-Short Story Magazine, SmokeLong Quarterly, and Bath Flash Fiction Award.
 He is a former Associate Editor for Vestal Review and a former flash fiction editor for Firefly Magazine.

 He loves running writing workshops, presenting talks, and reading at events.
 To find out more, feel free to contact him.